Monthly ETF Commentary

 Harvest Premium Yield 7-10 Year Treasury ETF

-HPYT and HPYM inched higher on the month, with HPYM outperforming, as the yield curve continues to steepen.
-The path for long bonds has been a volatile and difficult.
-For August, the ETFs were impacted by:
+HPYT and HPYM moved higher on the month, with HPYT outperforming, capturing the higher duration effects of longer bonds.
+It has been a volatile and difficult path for long bonds though.
+For September, the ETFs were impacted by:

 Both ETFs use an active covered call strategy to generate income from exposure to bond market volatility, helping investors offset inflation and deliver higher real yields than traditional fixed income.